denisapredescu/Introducere-in-robotica/README.md

 ### Homework #1: RGB led ###
 ---
-**Task Requirements**: Use a separat potentiometer in controlling each of the color of the RGB led (Red, Green and Blue).
-The control must be done with digital electronics (aka you must read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connectedto the led).
+**Task Requirements**: I used a separat potentiometer in controlling each of the color of the RGB led (Red, Green and Blue).
+The control is done with digital electronics (aka i read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connectedto the led).

  <details><summary>Pictures of the setup</summary>